 - An Inversion, sort of, in Metroid Prime 2: Echoes.
 The Ing themselves don't use the portals to Dark Aether, as they can't survive on Aether in their normal forms; they appear as mist that possesses creatures instead.
 Some of the portals appeared spontaneously, and some were created by the Luminoth so that they (and eventually Samus) could return the favor.

-- Mass Effect: The characters are actually pretty Genre Savvy about the mass relays and refuse to open them until both entrances are discovered normally, for fear that something horrible and unknown might be waiting on the other side.
+- Mass Effect: The characters are actually pretty careful about the mass relays and refuse to open them until both entrances are discovered normally, for fear that something horrible and unknown might be waiting on the other side.
 The galaxy has learned this from bitter experience, as some thousand years before the game starts, when they blindly opened a mass relay, they got invaded by Rachni.
 In fact, the First Contact War started because humans were just opening mass relays whenever they found one, and this caught the turians' attention.
 There is indeed something out there - the Reapers.
 The cornerstone of the Reapers' plan was the fact that the Citadel itself, basically the centre of galactic civilisation, contains a mass relay.
 Every few millennia, species reach the Citadel, then Reapers invade and somehow breed using said species.
 Rinse and repeat.